epic3333/rsschool-cv/cv.md

 ### Experience
 ***
->Participated in the joint development of the MVP of the Randomizer.me project.
-Implemented the "random number" block.
-Solved problems of generating a random number in different ways.
-Developed the logic for generating a large number of numbers and their correct output to the user.
-I wrote requests to the server via XHR, fetch, developed the logic for using server responses and presentation in the desired form.
-He worked according to the SCRUM methodology.
-Participated in a joint code review.
+>Took part in the cooperative development of the MVP of the Randomizer.me project.
+Implemented the “random number” block.
+Solved problems of a random number generating in different ways.
+Developed the logic for generating a large amount of numbers and their correct output to the user.
+Wrote requests to the server via XHR, fetch, developed the logic for using server responses and presentation in the desired form.
+Worked according to the SCRUM methodology.
+Took part in a cooperative code review.

 ### Projects
 ***